KatsuteDev/Background/README.md

 |---|:-:|---|
 |`background.useWindowOptionsForAllBackgrounds`|`boolean`|If enabled, all backgrounds will use the options set for the windows background.
 You still need to add background images separately.|
 |`background.CSS`|`string`|**Advanced Users Only.** Apply raw CSS to VSCode.|

+## ⚠️ Known Issues

+#### ⚠️ VSCode stopped working

+This extension modifies an internal file to make backgrounds work, if VSCode stops working replace `%appdata%\Local\Programs\Microsoft VS Code\resources\app\out\bootstrap-window.js` with `bootstrap-window-backup.js`.

+#### ⚠️ Doesn't work on WSL

+As described in [#27](https://github.com/KatsuteDev/Background/issues/27#issuecomment-1233610914), you can not change the background while running this extension in a remote WSL window.
+You can however still use custom backgrounds by installing and making changes in the main VSCode window, then opening a remote WSL window.

 ## 👨‍💻 Contributing